 I categorize my participation as follows:

-1) Course auditor: Do not participate for the most part in course activities, discussions or assessments, though will read and review select course materials and discussion forums.
+1) Auditor: Participate in select course activities, discussions or assessments.
+Read and review select course materials and discussion forums.

-3) Course completer: Engage actively in course activities, complete 90% or more of course assignments and assessments, that includes the final course assessment.
+3) Completer: Engage actively in course activities, complete 90% or more of course assignments and assessments, that includes the final course assessment.

 ♦ Turn Down the Heat: Why a 4° C World Must Be Avoided, Coursera